jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 ## General
 The scripts can be grouped into three types of scripts:
  * One script, get_dataset_json_metadata.py, takes a list of dataset PIDs and downloads the metadata of the latest published versions of those datasets (in the Dataverse JSON standard)
- * Several scripts, such as get_basic_metadata.py, get_compound_metadata.py, parse the JSON files to extract metadata fields in Dataverse's Citation metadata block and write them into CSV files
+ * Several scripts, such as parse_basic_metadata.py and parse_compound_metadata.py, parse the JSON files to extract metadata fields in Dataverse's Citation metadata block and write them into CSV files

 To analyze the metadata, you can add the csv files to a database app, e.g. pgAdmin or DB Browser for SQLite, or join them using combine_tables.py or any of the many methods for joining tables.